Service detail

 Distribution Center Construction

-General Contractors of College Station manages distribution center construction across College Station, TX with preconstruction planning, disciplined field coordination, and practical turnover expectations.
+General Contractors of College Station manages distribution center construction across College Station, TX with preconstruction planning anchored to real Brazos Valley conditions -- black gumbo expansive clay, Brazos River floodplain drainage, sub-tropical climate, spring hail exposure, and Texas A&M University's operational calendar.
 Our approach is built for owners, developers, and facility teams who need one accountable general contractor overseeing site conditions, procurement, trade sequencing, and closeout from the first planning meeting forward.
+Whether the project serves the RELLIS Corridor research market, Kyle Field game-day economy, A&M Health network expansion, or the Brazos Valley freight corridor on Highway 6 and SH-21, we lead delivery with field-first discipline and direct communication that keeps owners in control of their schedule and budget.

-Buyers usually choose this scope when the project requires large logistics buildings designed around throughput, trailer movements, and operational resilience and the work has to stay connected from preconstruction through turnover.
+Buyers usually choose this scope when the project requires large logistics buildings designed around throughput, trailer movements, and operational resilience serving the Texas Triangle from College Station and the work has to stay connected from preconstruction through turnover.

 Project fit